dstackai/dstack/docs/quickstart.md

 It includes configuring the following:

- * In which S3 bucket to store the state and artifacts
+ * In which S3 bucket, to store the state and artifacts
  * In what AWS region, to create EC2 instances

 To configure this, run the following command: